 Philips Electronics said it was considering its options should the sale of its TV business collapse as it reported plummeting third-quarter profits and little hope of a material improvement in the near term.

-Philips -- the world's biggest lighting maker, a top three hospital equipment maker, and Europe's biggest consumer electronics producer -- said negotiations to sell off most of its TV business to Hong-Kong based monitor-maker TPV were intense, constructive and taking longer than expected.
+Philips -- the world's biggest lighting maker, a top three hospital equipment maker, and Europe's biggest consumer electronics producer -- said negotiations to sell off most of its TV business to Hong-Kong based TPV were intense and constructive and taking longer than expected.

 For the eventuality that a final agreement cannot be reached, Philips will consider its alternative options, said Frans van Houten, chief executive in a statement on Monday.

-Philips said it would aim to cut 4,500 jobs as part of the restructuring scheme to boost profits and meet its financial targets.
-That is about 3.7 percent of its non-TV workforce of just over 120,000, which had already been reduced by a 2009 program to cut 9,000 jobs.
+Philips said it would aim to cut 4,500 jobs as part of an 800 million euros cost-cutting scheme to boost profits and meet its financial targets.

 We are not yet satisfied with our current financial performance, given the ongoing economic challenges, especially in Europe, and operational issues and risks.
 We do not expect to realize a material performance improvement in the near term, he said in a statement.